 A common problem with petrol and diesel cars is inadvertent ‘misfuelling’, which can destroy an engine.
-It’s impossible to misfuel a battery EV.
+It’s impossible to misfuel a battery ZEV.

 Easier to drive

-In QFleet's experience, once drivers try an EV, they usually prefer it over ICE vehicles.
+In QFleet's experience, once drivers try an ZEV, they usually prefer it over ICE vehicles.